WordPress.com vs WordPress.org

 For me, the two biggest pros of WordPress.org over WordPress.com are that you can use HTML and install plugins.
 HTML allows you to insert code snippets to keep track of your statistics on a multitude of social sharing sites like Pinterest, and also makes it easy to customize and make small tweaks to the functionality of your site.

-Personally, the ability to install plugins like Google Analytics and WordPress SEO by Yoast are truly the biggest perks.
+Personally, the ability to install plugins like Google Analytics and Yoast SEO are truly the biggest perks.
 While WordPress.com offers its own analytics, they pale in comparison to those Google provides.
 WordPress Site Stats only provides referrers, top posts and page views, clicks, search engine terms, video plays, and total followers, spam, and shares.
 On the other hand, Google Analytics offers these stats in addition to in-depth data on engagement rates, bounce rates, best performing content and length of visits, to name a few.
 Thankfully, if you want to purchase a Premium Plan, WordPress.com offers Google Analytics as of late 2019.

 If you’ve already jumped the gun and started a WordPress.com site and are now second-guessing yourself, there’s an easy way to switch over to .org.
 Bluehost, a hosting service recommended by WordPress since 2005, specializes in WordPress and can make the transition easy.
-Furthermore, WordPress Support offers a guided transfer for $129 that includes installation of the WordPress software, content transfer, plugin installation, domain changeover and support.
+Furthermore, WordPress Support offers a handy guide that takes you from finding a new host to installing WordPress, customizing appearance, and more.